Guido Carlesi: Life and career

-Guido Carlesi (Vicarello di Collesalvetti, 7 November 1936) was an Italian professional road bicycle racer.
-Carlesi won two stages in the Tour de France and seven stages in the Giro d'Italia.
+During his career, Carlesi won 35 races, including two stages in the Tour de France and seven stages in the Giro d'Italia.
 In 1961, he finished 2nd in the general classification of the 1961 Tour de France.
+In 1965, he moved to the Filotex team, in which he served as a domestique of Franco Bitossi.

+After his retirement, Carlesi managed a furniture fabric company together with his sons Luca and Marco.
+He died in Pisa on 2 October 2024 at the age of 87.